CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex6-architecture.png?raw=true)

-## Module 3: App Innovation
+## Module 3 - App Innovation

+This module covers how to innovate using Artificial Intelligence, Machine Learning, and Power Apps with SAP running on Azure.

 In this module, you will create a custom connector and Power App then add the custom connector to the app, which will be used to connect to your SAP System.
 Then, you will create and train the AI model to process the information from documents using AI Builder.
 You will also configure a workflow to process information from the documents by using an AI model, send the Product Information to the Manager over email for approval and add products to the catalog once the request is approved by the Manager.
 You will then trigger the workflow and verify the products that are added to the catalog by the workflow.

-## Module 3: Cloud Operations, Governance, Security
+## Module 3 - Cloud Operations, Governance, Security

+This module covers how to operate and govern the SAP system running on Azure.

 In this module, you will review the pre-deployed SAP HANA resources, connect to the SAP HANA database and verify the status of the database.
 You will also review the CPU and memory metrics of the SAP HANA instances that are being monitored, then review the pre-configured action groups, alert rules, and alerts fired by Azure Monitor.
 You will also learn how to enable Azure Defender for SAP HANA VMs, configure, and enable backup for the SAP HANA database running on an Azure Virtual Machine, and how to perform an on-demand backup for the SAP HANA database and restore it.